NiNiQua/ETH-AVAX-PROOF-Intermediate-EVM-Course/README.md

 ## Description

-This project is a simple smart contract that implements the require(), assert(), and revert() statements in the context of an Automated Teller Machine (ATM).
-The contract allows the owner to deposit and withdraw funds, and check the current balance.
+This project is a simple smart contract that implements the require(), assert(), and revert() statements.
+The contract manages a virtual house, allowing the owner to mark or indicate their presence or absence.
+Futhermore, this contract is able to restrict access to certain functions to only the owner.

 ## Getting Started